ISSArt-LLC/ISSArt-LLC.github.io/posts/2017-03-17-smart-version-control-for-project-managers.md

 ![](/static/img/2017/02/17.png)

-Junior creates a new branch from “testing”:
+Junior creates a new branch from "testing":

 ![](/static/img/2017/02/18.png)